Inforensics/.github/profile/README.md

 Welcome to Inforensics.ai's GitHub page!

 ### 🙋‍♀️ Who We Are
-Inforensics.ai is a cutting-edge organization dedicated to advancing the field of digital forensics and open-source intelligence (OSINT).
+Inforensics.ai is dedicated to advancing the field of digital forensics and open-source intelligence (OSINT).
 Our mission is to develop innovative tools and methodologies to assist in the investigation and resolution of complex digital cases.

 ### 🌈 Contribution Guidelines
 We welcome contributions from the community!
 Here’s how you can get involved: